krafs/Publicizer/README.md

 So you have a Student class with a public Name-property overriding a protected Name-property on the Person class.
 This will cause an access check mismatch at runtime and throw an error.

 You can avoid this by instructing Publicizer to not publicize Person.Name.
-Use the _DoNotPublicize_-item for this:
+You can use the _DoNotPublicize_-item for this:
 ```xml
 <ItemGroup>
     <Publicize Include="ExampleAssembly" />